pavelone/presentation-app/src/markdown/install.md

 startups will be much faster (almost instant).

-If Vagrant won't report any errors, direct your browser to http://localhost:3000/ and you'll see FHIRPlace welcome page.
+If Vagrant won't report any errors, direct your browser to http://localhost:3000/ and you'll see **fhirplace** welcome page.

 ### Stopping VMs

-When you finish your work with FHIRPlace, you may decide to stop running VMs to free system resources that they have allocated.
+When you finish your work with **fhirplace**, you may decide to stop running VMs to free system resources that they have allocated.
 This can be done with the following command: